Skip to content

 smoothed_drift = drift.rolling(window=5, center=True, min_periods=1).median()

-Once aligned, the series is resampled to a deterministic grid using pd.Grouper(freq='100ms') (or your specific scan cycle).
-Missing grid cells are explicitly marked as NaN, creating a clean canvas for the interpolation pass.
+Once aligned, the series is resampled to a deterministic grid (df.resample("100ms") or your specific scan cycle).
+Missing grid cells are explicitly marked NaN, creating a clean canvas for the interpolation pass.

-The mathematical foundation of linear interpolation for discrete sampling relies on piecewise linear reconstruction between two verified anchor points.
-Given a missing sample at timestamp , bounded by the last valid observation and the next valid observation , the interpolated value is:
+Linear interpolation for discrete sampling relies on piecewise linear reconstruction between two verified anchor points.
+Given a missing sample at timestamp tmt_m, bounded by the last valid observation (tp,vp)(t_p, v_p) and the next valid observation (tn,vn)(t_n, v_n), the interpolated value viv_i is:

-This formulation assumes constant acceleration between samples, which accurately models the physical inertia of most manufacturing actuators over sub-second intervals.
-In Python automation pipelines, iterative row-wise evaluation is strictly prohibited due to memory overhead and latency penalties.
-Instead, vectorized operations via pandas interpolation documentation or numpy linear interpolation should be leveraged.
+This formulation assumes linear change between samples, which accurately models the physical inertia of most manufacturing actuators over sub-second intervals.
+In Python automation pipelines, iterative row-wise evaluation is prohibited — it is non-deterministic under threading and collapses throughput.
+Use the vectorized kernels in the pandas interpolation reference or numpy.interp instead.

-Applies linear interpolation with strict horizon limits to prevent
+"""Linear interpolation with a strict horizon to prevent smoothing over real faults."""

 max_consecutive_nans = int(np.ceil(max_gap_seconds / (scan_cycle_ms / 1000.0)))